 The Five Dysfunctions of a Team: A Leadership Fable

 Objective: Build foundational knowledge

-Users & customers
+Users and customers

-Market & Competitive Landscape
+Market and Competitive Landscape

 People and Processes

 Meet with Sven for Zendesk training and support overview

 Join support standups for a week or two, and help out on support tickets